erium/welcome/use_case_templates/design_of_experiments/{{ cookiecutter.use_case_folder }}/classical_doe/README.md

 When you follow the instruction on the instruction cards, you will creat the experimental design, and also document the whole procedure on the board in the documentation cards.

-There is another notebook 'optimization.ipynb' showing how to use the results of the experimental design to fit a model and compute optimal parameters.
+There is another notebook 'bayesian_optimization.ipynb' showing how to use the results of the experimental design to fit a model and compute optimal parameters.